hevs-isi/hades/_doc/ssh.md

 VMs resides on their own private IP network, but can be accessed through `ssh` using `hades.hevs.ch` as a gateway.

+:exclamation: Configuring `putty` or `kitty` ssh clients for windows is somewhat complicated, and using our prepackaged [windows tools](../tools#windows) is highly recommended.
+A package is also available for debian-like Linux [here](../tools#windows).

+## Manual setup using a standard ssh client
+Tested using :
-:exclamation: The `putty` ssh client is not supported.
-This method works using cygwin's ssh or openssh (the standard ssh client in most GNU/Linux distributions).
+* openssh (the standard ssh client in most GNU/Linux distributions).

-## How to
+* cygwin's ssh

 1. Send your public ssh key to the [staff](../../staff/).
 	* The file usually resides in ~/.ssh/id_rsa.pub